 In Year 12, we deliver a comprehensive programme covering higher education, apprenticeship and employment options.
 We have very strong links with universities and employers.
-We host a Post 18 week in July, and also visit universities and UCAS conventions.
+Throughout the year, we host Post 18 events, and also visit universities and UCAS conventions.

 Making choices